SeasideSt/Seaside-Legacy30/repository/Seaside-Core.package/WAAttribute.class/README.md

-WAConfigurationAttribute represents a value of a specified type in a Seaside configuration.
+A WAAttribute represents a value of a specified type in a Seaside configuration.
 Some attributes are needed by Seaside for application parameters like deployment Mode and session timeout.
 Optional attributes like a database login may be used internally by the application.

 Each subclass of WAConfigurationAttribute handles one type (Number, Boolean, etc) of attribute.
 The "group" of the attribute is used to place all attributes in the same group together on the Seaside configuration page.
 The "key" of the attribute identifies the attribute.
 Attribute keys must be globally unique so use namespacing where required to ensure uniqueness.
 See WAConfiguration for example of accessing a configuration attribute.